weeklyjs/weeklyjs.github.io/docs/_posts/2022-06-03-angular-change-detection.md

 # AngularChangedetectionPlayground

-some colleagues who have not yet dealt much with the topic of detection in Angular may find it difficult to imagine what the difference is.
+some colleagues who have not yet dealt much with the topic of ChangeDetection in Angular may find it difficult to imagine what the difference is.

 Here I would like to compare a few values.